agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ### Converting Parameter Estimates to Elasticities
 While I have interpreted the coefficient for bar density above, it's still hard to get a sense of the magnitude of this effect.
 We know the increase in drunk rate expected from an increase in bar density, but without knowing the scaling of the underlying data, we really have no idea how big of an effect that really is.
 How big of an increase is 10 bars per square mile?
 And how big of an increase in crime is 5 incidents per 10,000?
 Well, that requires an understanding of the number of bars and crimes that there are in an average block group.

-I think it's sometimes usefull to convert parameter estimates to elasticities to make them easier to interpret.
+I think it's sometimes useful to convert parameter estimates to elasticities to make them easier to interpret.
 Below, I calculate the expected % increase from the mean drunk incident rate that we can expect from an 10% increase from mean bar density.
 Note that I'm using the "Total Effect" coefficient that takes into account the spatial multiplier.
 Converting to elasticities, we now see that a 10% increase from mean bar density is associated with a 1.9% increase from mean assault rate.
-To me, this is a much more digestable way to undertand the effect sizes.
+To me, this is a much more digestible way to understand the effect sizes.

 ```python